-Gonzalo Muñoz, appointed High Level United Nations Climate Change Champion for COP25 by the President of Chile in 2019, is a pioneering leader in sustainability.
-He co-led campaigns like Race To Zero and Race To Resilience, promoting a circular economy and environmental stewardship.
+Gonzalo Muñoz, appointed UN Climate Change High-Level Champion for COP25 by Chile’s President in 2019, is a pioneering leader in sustainability.
+He co-led the Race to Zero and Race to Resilience campaigns as Climate Champion.
+Book Gonzalo Muñoz as a keynote speaker for your next event!

 In addition to his work with TriCiclos and Sistema B, Gonzalo Muñoz co-founded the consulting firm Manuia and the winery Polkura.
 His diverse ventures highlight his commitment to sustainability across various industries.
 Manuia focuses on providing strategic advice on sustainability practices, while Polkura integrates sustainable viticulture techniques, showcasing how environmental stewardship can be integrated into agriculture and winemaking.